Sagertp-zz/crm/README.md

-# crm
+# CRM
-Firs views of CRM
+First version of CRM.